ranguard/www-leo-cuckoo-org/root/talks/index.md

 ### Perl.org - white papers

-In March 2010 I  wrote and organising a series of [Perl White Papers](http://www.perl.org/about/whitepapers/) on Perl.org
+In March 2010 I wrote and organised a series of [Perl White Papers](http://www.perl.org/about/whitepapers/) on Perl.org